Chase Freedom® FlexSM Credit Card Review

 This card can be a great addition to your lineup to earn Chase Ultimate Rewards.
 Essentially, they took the best feature of the Freedom card, 5% cash back in quarterly bonus categories, and added even more permanent earning categories.
 The addition of 3% on drugstores is a great addition as is 3% at restaurants, on par with the more expensive Chase Sapphire Preferred and Chase Sapphire Reserve cards.

-Earning potential in the first year can easily reach up to 110,000 Ultimate Rewards if you maximize the welcome offer and your quarterly bonus categories.
+Earning potential in the first year can easily reach over 50,000 Ultimate Rewards if you maximize the welcome offer and your quarterly bonus categories.
 You can easily increase that value by taking advantage of travel, dining or drugstore bonus categories.
 Any way you look at it, there is serious value here for a no annual fee card, especially when that cash back can be turned into valuable Ultimate Rewards

 Chase Freedom® FlexSM Credit Card Review: ToP Thoughts